How to write a website brief: Where to start

-You don’t have to get it all down in one go, and it’s rare that the initial brief is exactly the same as what ends up being the final website, but there are always certain bits of information that we find super useful.
+You don’t have to get it all down in one go, and it’s rare that an initial brief is exactly the same as what ends up being the final website, but there are always certain bits of information that we find super useful.

 This list is by no means exhaustive, but is designed to be a guide for anyone looking for a place to start!